Nakaner/Cerepso/doc/usage.md

 Indexing and Performance
 ------------------------

-`-I`, `--all-geom-indexes` will create an geometry index on all tables.
+`-G`, `--all-geom-indexes` will create an geometry index on all tables.
 If this option is *not* given, the untagged nodes' table will not get an geometry index.
 You will only need this option if you perform data analysis and want to work with untagged orphaned nodes.
 If you just want to analys or render ways, you will not need this option.
 Using this option increases the duration of the first import about 100%.